 Hoi An (which translates to "peaceful meeting place") is a coastal city in Vietnam with a strong history of spice trading going back to the 10th century.
 Because of its strategic location, Hoi An was a major trading port with China and also attracted commerce (and eventually settlers) from Portugal, the Netherlands, and Japan.
 By the 18th century, the city was considered the best merchant destination in Asia.

-Hoi An's ancient history is still very much alive in the narrow alleyways of the Ancient Town, where medieval two-story wooden buildings remain frozen in time.
-In fact, getting lost on the streets of Hoi An is one of the best things you can do when visiting—you'll end up discovering traditional markets, crafters selling their wares, and some of the best street food in Vietnam.
+Hoi An's ancient history is still very much alive in the attractions and narrow alleyways of the Ancient Town, where medieval two-story wooden buildings remain frozen in time.
+In fact, getting lost on the streets of Hoi An is one of the best things to do when visiting–you'll end up discovering traditional markets, crafters selling their wares, and some of the best street food in Vietnam.

-For more ideas on how to spend your time in one of Vietnam's oldest cities, see our list of top tourist attractions in Hoi An.
+For more ideas on places to visit in one of Vietnam's oldest cities, see our list of top tourist attractions in Hoi An.

 1. An Bang Beach